Spiral of silence: Spiral model

-This is a process of formation, change, and reinforcement of public opinion.
-The tendency of the one to speak up and the other to be silent starts off a spiraling process which increasingly establishes one opinion as the dominant one.
-Over time, these changing perceptions establish one opinion as predominant one and they change from the liquid state to a solid norm.
+In summary, the spiral model is a process of formation, change, and reinforcement of public opinion.
+The tendency of the one to speak up and the other to be silent begins a spiraling process which increasingly establishes one opinion as the dominant one.

-Further, Noelle-Neumann describes the spiral of silence as a dynamic process, in which predictions about public opinion become fact as mass media's coverage of the majority opinion becomes the status quo, and the minority becomes less likely to speak out.
+Furthermore, Noelle-Neumann describes the spiral of silence as a dynamic process, in which predictions about public opinion become fact as mass media's coverage of the majority opinion becomes the status quo, and the minority becomes less likely to speak out.

 Relationship with other kinds of social influence

-The basic ideas for the spiral of silence is not unique and closely related to theories on conformity.
-In 1987, Kerr, MacCoun, Hansen and Hymes brought to light the idea of the "momentum effect".
+The basic ideas for the spiral of silence are not unique and are closely related to theories on conformity.
+In 1987, Kerr, MacCoun, Hansen and Hymes introduced the idea of the "momentum effect".
 The momentum effect states that if some members of a group move toward a particular opinion, others will follow.
 Others have described similar "gain-loss effect" (Aronson & Linder, 1965), and "bandwagon effect" (Myers & Lamm, 1976).
 Experiments also show how the spiral of silence and the bandwagon effect jointly undermine minority positions when pre-election polls are shown to voters.

 Epistemology

 Public

-Scholars have long argued over the concept of public within "public opinion".
-The use of "public" and "the public" betrays multiple competing meanings.
-There are three meanings of public.
-One meaning is the legal sense of public that focuses on openness.
-For example, a public place or path.
-A second meaning for the term emphasizes public rights.
-Lastly, within the phrase public opinion, public is said to have a related but different definition.
+Scholars have misguided interpretations of "public opinion", confusing it with government and therefore limiting the understanding of the term as it relates to the theory.
+Noelle-Neumann clarifies this by creating three distinct meanings of "public."
+First, is the legal term used to define "public land" or "public spaces."
+Second concerns the issues of people as seen in journalism.
+Finally, public as in "public eye" is used in social psychology and refers to the way people think outwardly about their relationships.
 Public, in this sense, could be characterized as social psychology.
+This is the meaning intended to emphasize how subjects feel in social settings during conducted research.

 Scholars have marveled in amazement at the power public opinion has in making regulations, norms, and moral rules triumph over the individual self without ever troubling legislators, governments, or courts for assistance.

 Opinion

-"Common Opinion" is what the Scottish social philosopher David Hume called it in his 1739 published work A Treatise of Human Nature.
+"Common Opinion" is how the Scottish social philosopher David Hume referred to public opinion in his 1739 published work A Treatise of Human Nature.
 Agreement and a sense of the common are what lay behind the English and French "opinion."
-In researching the term opinion, Meinung in German, researchers were led back to Plato's Republic.
-In Plato's Republic, a quote from Socrates conclude that opinion takes the middle position.
+In researching the term opinion (Meinung in German) researchers were led back to Plato's Republic.
+In Plato's Republic, a quote from Socrates concluded that opinion takes the middle position.
 Immanuel Kant considered the opinion to be an "insufficient judgment, subjectively as well as objectively."
 How valuable opinion may be was left out; however, the fact that it is suggested to be unified agreement of a population or segment of the population, was still considered.